 To apply workforce analytics to reducing turnover, identify where the turnover is happening.
 If there is a trend in who is resigning, it will be a clue to addressing the cause.
 If top performers are resigning, a lack of recognition may be contributing.
 High turnover among management might hint at heavy leadership stress, while team member turnover may suggest a lack of incentives.
 These aren’t the only possible conclusions, but knowing these trends puts you in a better position to find a solution.

 With workforce intelligence, you can examine causes for turnover.
-Firsthand information from resigning employees is helpful, but workforce intelligence can supplement it with possible cause trends in your industry and area.
+Firsthand information from resigning employees is helpful, but workforce intelligence can supplement it with possible causal trends in your industry and area.
 If the trends align with what is happening to your workforce, you may have identified a cause.
 There is often more than one connected reason for high turnover.
 The more data you have across organizations and demographics, the more accurately you can narrow down points of stress.

 Guided by analytics, you can make changes that both address current concerns and preempt future issues.
 Sometimes called “employee retention programs,” these systemic overhauls address current causes of low retention while leaving room for adaptation.
 The retention program can be adjusted as market trends and workforce needs change.
 Demonstrating this level of flexibility can promote more workforce confidence and retention.
 As you address these issues, you may be able to reduce turnover and establish a long-lasting workforce.